openvinotoolkit/open_model_zoo/models/public/resnest-50-pytorch/resnest-50-pytorch.md

 ## Use Case and High-Level Description

-ResNeSt-50 is image classification model pretrained on ImageNet dataset.
+ResNeSt-50 is image classification model pre-trained on ImageNet dataset.
 ResNeSt is stacked in ResNet-style from modular Split-Attention blocks that enables attention across feature-map groups.

-The model input is a blob that consists of a single image of "1x3x224x224" in RGB order.
+The model input is a blob that consists of a single image of `1, 3, 224, 224` in `RGB` order.

 The model output is typical object classifier for the 1000 different classifications  matching with those in the ImageNet database.